lammps/lammps/doc/src/fix_selfpropel.rst

 Restrictions
 """"""""""""

-This fix is only works when the DIPOLE package is enabled.
+This fix only works when the DIPOLE package is enabled.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands